Marmiya/Marmiya/README.md

-- 👋 Hi, I’m Mingyang Wang
+- 👋 Hi, I’m Mingyang Wang.
-- 👀 I’m interested in CG, geometry.
+- 👀 I’m interested in Computer Graphics and Geometry.
-- 🌱 I’m currently learning above aspects.
+- 🌱 I’m currently learning above aspects for a Ph.D.
-- 💞️ I’m looking to collaborate on drone aerial trajectory.
+- 💞️ I’m looking to collaborate on drones.
 - 📫 How to reach me: michael.gonw@gamil.com / miyawang@stu.xidian.edu.cn

 <!---